GeneralBots/botbook/src/07-gbapp/containers.md

 # Container Deployment (LXC)

-BotServer uses LXC (Linux Containers) for isolated component deployment with system-level containerization.
+botserver uses LXC (Linux Containers) for isolated component deployment with system-level containerization.

 ## What is LXC?